mailwatch/mailwatch-docs/_posts/2017-02-03-upgrading.md

 * copy `conf.php` in `mailscanner` directory
 * run `php upgrade.php`
 * eventually adjust `conf.php` with new configuration entries that `upgrade.php` warned you about
-* copy `MailWatch.pm`, `SQLBlackWhiteList.pm`, `SQLSpamSettings.pm` and `00MailWatch-conf.pm` to Mailscanner custom function directory and edit `00MailWatch-conf.pm` to match the sql settings
+* copy `MailWatch.pm`, `SQLBlackWhiteList.pm`, `SQLSpamSettings.pm` and `MailWatchConf.pm` to Mailscanner custom function directory and edit `MailWatchConf.pm` to match the sql settings
 * enjoy your upgraded MailWatch!